 - 1. The quality of TP proposals has been mixed during the pilot phase, both technically and in terms of thematic/topical focus.
-Posting examples of well-designed and focused TP proposals, as well as successful completed projects, could help in this regard. - 2.
+Posting examples on the ITTO web site of well-designed and focused TP proposals, as well as successful completed projects, could help in this regard. - 2.
 Assistance to interested Members in formulating specific proposals that effectively address TP objectives should be provided, drawing on TP funds already set aside for this purpose. - 3.
-In view of the gaps in current projects/activities with respect to some TP objectives, encouraging proposals to help fill these needs could enhance TP success.
+In view of the gaps in current projects/pre-projects/activities with respect to some TP objectives, encouraging proposals to help fill these needs could enhance TP success.